Particl-Community/academy/in-depth/indepth_mp_explained.rst

 I copy and paste things I removed from other pages into here.

 Particl is a decentralized marketplace, meaning that no third-party is required to facilitate transactions.
-There’s no marketplace company, eCommerce service provider, payment processor, or even bank involved.
+There’s no marketplace company, e-commerce service provider, payment processor, or even bank involved.
 Transactions happen directly between you and the other person.

 ## from basic mehanics & features section on the essentials page